Skip to main content Go to Site Map

 We know that affordability has always a key issue for students at university, and with the current cost-of-living crisis things are extra difficult at the moment.

-We’re running a number of on-campus initiatives in collaboration with the Students' Union, AUBSU, to ensure there’s plenty of helpful options available.
+We’re running a number of on-campus initiatives in collaboration with the Students' Union, AUBSU, to ensure there are plenty of helpful options available.
 These include the AUBSU Student Pantry, where students can find basic, non-perishable groceries and household items.
-Our on-campus Refectory also offers free tea and toast every morning, as well as a special £3.95 lunchtime Dish of the Day.
+Our on-campus Refectory also offers a special £3.95 lunchtime Dish of the Day.

 Find out more about Cost-of-Living support at AUB.